marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 `git init` just created a hidden repository to contain internal data that we’ll describe later and that’s it, we’ve got a git repository!

+## A note on revision control UX

+Newcomers to revision control systems are often confused about how the vcs changes the way they interact with the filesystem.
+The good news is: it basically changes nothing!
+One should still edit and modify files and folders as if they were not under revision control and simply create a new revision whenever desired.
+Some other commands will usually allow to visualize a previous revision, compare some revisions, come back to a previous revision etc.
+In git, this commands will use the information stored in the `.git` folder that we will inspect.

 # git basics